svikashk/agile/agile/reports-burndown.md

 <small>How to read a burndown chart</small>
 </div>

+### 1. Behind schedule
+{: .fs-7 .no_toc }

-1. **Behind schedule:** If the progress line is above the guideline, it means your team is behind schedule and should have ideally completed more work by this point.
+If the progress line is above the guideline, it means your team is behind schedule and should have ideally completed more work by this point.

+### 2. On track
+{: .fs-7 .no_toc }

-1. **On track:** The progress line and the guideline are close together.
+The progress line and the guideline are close together.
 The team will hit targets if they maintain their current velocity.

+### 3. Ahead of schedule
+{: .fs-7 .no_toc }

-1. **Ahead of schedule:** The progress line is below the guideline.
+The progress line is below the guideline.
 The team is on track to hit targets even before the sprint's end date.
 This may be because the tasks were overestimated while planning the sprint.
 The team can add more tasks to the sprint to ensure everyone is occupied throughout the sprint.

 ---

 ## Burndown chart patterns
-{: .fs-7 }
+{: .fs-9 }

 Here are some common patterns you are likely to observe while using burndown charts to track sprints.

-- **Irregular status updates (or) Improper breakdown of stories**
+### Irregular status updates (or) Improper breakdown of stories
+{: .fs-7 .no_toc }

 Teams that update their statuses in chunks ( at the end of every week for example) end up with a stepped graph.
 Regular status updates give a more accurate graph.
 Ideally, Sprint teams should keep their tasks updated on a daily basis.